leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 ```

 Like sections, nested namespaces have to be closed in the order they
 are opened.
 Namespaces and sections serve different purposes:
 namespaces organize data and sections declare variables for insertion
 in definitions.
 Sections are also useful for delimiting the scope of
 commands such as ``set_option`` and ``open``.

 In many respects, however, a ``namespace ... end`` block behaves the
 same as a ``section ... end`` block.
 In particular, if you use the
 ``variable`` command within a namespace, its scope is limited to the
 namespace.
 Similarly, if you use an ``open`` command within a
 namespace, its effects disappear when the namespace is closed.

+[chris] so why do we need both `namespace` and `section` ?
+One can
+obviously get the same effect `section` using `namespace` and `open`,
+so isn't it redundant?

 ## What makes dependent type theory dependent?

 The short explanation is that types can depend on parameters.
 You
 have already seen a nice example of this: the type ``List α`` depends
 on the argument ``α``, and this dependence is what distinguishes
 ``List Nat`` and ``List Bool``.
 For another example, consider the
 type ``Vector α n``, the type of vectors of elements of ``α`` of
 length ``n``.
 This type depends on *two* parameters: the type of the
 elements in the vector (``α : Type``) and the length of the vector
 ``n : Nat``.

 Suppose you wish to write a function ``cons`` which inserts a new
 element at the head of a list.
 What type should ``cons`` have?
 Such a
 function is *polymorphic*: you expect the ``cons`` function for
 ``Nat``, ``Bool``, or an arbitrary type ``α`` to behave the same way.
 So it makes sense to take the type to be the first argument to
 ``cons``, so that for any type, ``α``, ``cons α`` is the insertion
 function for lists of type ``α``.
 In other words, for every ``α``,
 ``cons α`` is the function that takes an element ``a : α`` and a list
-``as : List α``, and returns a new list, so you have ``cons α a as : List α``.
+``as : List α``, and returns a new list, so you have ``cons α a as : list α``.

+[chris] this seems like a more correct use of the term *polymorphic*

 It is clear that ``cons α`` should have type ``α → List α → List α``.
 But what type should ``cons`` have?
 A first guess might be